 This varies a lot.
-A mom could feed anywhere between 8-12 times within a 24 hour period.
+A mum could feed anywhere between 8-12 times within a 24 hour period.

-The only true way of working out how many feeds are required by your baby, is to watch and respond to her feeding ‘cues’.
-I know they can cry a lot, but you’ll become familiar to which cries mean what.
+The only true way of working out how many feeds are required by your baby is to watch and respond to her feeding ‘cues’.
+I know they can cry a lot, but you’ll become familiar with which cries mean what.
 Baby language is incredible.

-The number of feeds baby receives largely depends on: baby’s age, the mom’s breast storage volume and how hot a particular day is.
+The number of feeds a baby receives largely depends on the baby’s age, the mum’s breast storage volume, and how hot a particular day is.
 It’s important to understand too, that babies need breastfeeds as a form of reassurance and ‘connection’ with their mothers.
-Remember moms!
+Remember mums!
 Breastfeeding is more than just a conveyor belt to food.

 Tips to Ease Shoulder and Neck Pain while Breastfeeding?